zigg/dotcom/content/2014/trust-upgrades.md

     @zigg which is where you see it, modifying things so they work out OK.

-4. Evil Zigg went ahead and signed up for Keybase with his key and tweeted the proof you saw above.
+4. Evil Zigg went ahead and signed up for Keybase with their key and tweeted the proof you saw above.

 Or, maybe Evil Zigg just hacked my Twitter.
 (I'm careful, but this is more likely.)

 Now you come around, see the proof, see me on Keybase, say "hey, this is
-@zigg, I know him!
+@zigg, I know them!
 How could anyone who likes Unikitty so much be evil?"
 And you go ahead and do a `keybase encrypt zigg -m 'top secret things'` and Evil Zigg intercepts it and… game over.